Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: -Spectral Gaps for Metropolis-Hastings algorithms

-Metropolis-Hastings algorithms play an important role for the approximation of $\posterior(f)$ by $S_{n,n_{0}}(f)$ {given by Equation (\ref{eq:burnin}) with error $e_{n,n_0}(f)$.
-Therefore much theory is aimed at establishing (asymptotic) bounds on the error.
-We will first define $L^{2}$-spectral gaps and state the appropriate theorems form the literature that allow us to bound the error in terms of an $L^2$-spectral gap.
-Here lies the importance of our main theorem because it establishes an $L^2_{\posterior}$-spectral gap for Metropolis-Hastings chains for the posterior in terms of the $L^2_{\prior}$-spectral gap of the corresponding proposal chain for the prior.
+where $S_{n,n_{0}}(f)$ is given by Equation (\ref{eq:burnin}).
+In this section, we survey the appropriate theorems from the literature that allow us to bound this error in terms of an $L^2$-spectral gap justifying the importance of our main theorem.
+We start by introducing Dirichlet forms which relate to the second largest eigenvalue $\lamMax{L}{\LOmu}{P}$ of $P$ and therefore allow us to bound $\lamMax{L^2_0(\posterior)}{P}$.
+In this way we obtain a bound on the $L^2$-spectral gap of a lazy version of the Metropolis-Hastings chain in terms of $\lamMax{L^2_\prior}{Q}$ for the corresponding proposal chain and the bound on $L$.